“The three most dangerous words in medicine are “In my experience.” Dr. Mark Crislip, MD

 Dr. Steven Novella, Assistant Professor of Neurology at the Yale School of Medicine

 Anecdotes are also an often-used tactic in debates (even in academic debates); when confronted with proof that disproves a belief, it is effortless to fall back to personal experiences and anecdotes.
-Claiming “but I have seen it work” or “it worked for me”.
+Claiming, “but I have seen it work” or “It worked for me”.
 However, most people do not realize that this does not strengthen their argument.
 The possible reason for this is the high value and validity most people place on their own experiences (but not on others’ experiences) and the erroneous way most people think.

 A basic rule of critical thinking is that the more extraordinary a claim is, the stronger the evidence is needed to show the claim to have a high possibility of being true.
 If there is a risk that it is too good to be true, then it often is!

 Anecdotes are not evidence.
 The primary weakness of anecdotes as evidence is that they are uncontrolled; technically, they are non-systematic observations.
 There is a considerable risk of subconscious data mining, and they are subject to confirmation biases, memory effects, and multiple other cognitive biases.
 There also is a high risk of confounding variables.
-Therefore we cannot make any reliable assumptions or show causation from anecdotes.
+Therefore, we cannot make any reliable assumptions or show causation from anecdotes.

 “The problem with anecdotal evidence, is that there are so many other explanations for what is being claimed” Chris French, Professor of Psychology at Goldsmiths College, University of London

 The second red flag is that non-specialists often rely on anecdotes and testimonies.
 As I have stated before, marketers will often depend heavily on this type of evidence because they can make it say whatever they want it to say.
-Unfortunately, our brain has a lot of flaws, these including flaws in our memory, our perception, and our thinking.
-So I’m starting to think that we all are not so reliable.
+Unfortunately, our brain has a lot of flaws, including flaws in our memory, our perception, and our thinking.
+So, I’m starting to think that we all are not so reliable.

-Some of these flaws in our logic and our thinking are confirmation bias, gambling fallacy, availability heuristic, escalation of commitment heuristic, effort heuristic, fundamental attribution error, the anchoring effect, the “toupée” fallacy, post hoc ergo propter hoc fallacy, attentional bias, congruence bias, bandwagon effect, wishful thinking bias, barnum effect, choice-supportive biases, negativity bias, observation selection bias, observer-expectancy effect, inattentional blindness, change blindness, source amnesia, base rate fallacy to name a few.
+Some of these flaws in our logic and our thinking are confirmation bias, gambling fallacy, availability heuristic, escalation of commitment heuristic, effort heuristic, fundamental attribution error, the anchoring effect, the “toupée” fallacy, post hoc ergo propter hoc fallacy, attentional bias, congruence bias, bandwagon effect, wishful thinking bias, Barnum effect, choice-supportive biases, negativity bias, observation selection bias, observer-expectancy effect, inattentional blindness, change blindness, source amnesia, base rate fallacy to name a few.

 Our world has become increasingly more complex than it was only a few hundred years ago.
 The use of anecdotes to explain this complexity no longer works for us to understand complex phenomena in the world around us.
 But unfortunately for us, anecdotal stories still hold an undue emotional power over us.
-By blindly believing in our own experiences, we effectively blindfold ourselves towards looking for other explanations.
+By blindly believing in our own experiences, we effectively blindfold ourselves to looking for other explanations.

 “The thing that I think separates skeptics from non-skeptics, more than anything else, is a thorough knowledge of the mechanisms of self-deception, one of the key things of being a skeptic is the humility to know that we can’t rely on anything that we think, that we know” Dr. Steven Novella, Assistant Professor of Neurology at the Yale School of Medicine